Ksarelto/simple-crud-api/README.md

 1. If you want to run application in development mode you need to entre in command line "npm run start:dev".
 2. If you want to run application in production mode you need to entre in command line "npm run start:prod".
+3. application is ready for work.

+## How to work with server

+1. You need to use some application for testing API like "Postman".
+2. In "Postman" you should send requsts to "localhost:3000" and you will get responses.

 ## How to run tests